sabrin99m/DhackFS/README.md

 # DhackFS
-User Mode File System for Windows using WinFsp as File System Proxy.
+User Mode Encrypted File System for Windows using WinFsp as File System Proxy.